Northern Highlands Regional High School: Athletics

 The Northern Highlands Regional High School Highlanders compete in the Big North Conference, which is comprised of public and private high schools in Bergen and Passaic counties, and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the 2010 realignment, the school had previously competed in the North Bergen Interscholastic Athletic League, which had included schools in Bergen and Passaic counties.
 With 1,021 students in grades 10–12, the school was classified by the NJSIAA for the 2019–20 school year as Group III for most athletic competition purposes, which included schools with an enrollment of 761 to 1,058 students in that grade range.
 The football team competes in the Freedom Red division of the North Jersey Super Football Conference, which includes 112 schools competing in 20 divisions, making it the nation's biggest football-only high school sports league.
-The school was classified by the NJSIAA as Group IV North for football for 2018–2020.
+The school was classified by the NJSIAA as Group IV North for football for 2024–2026, which included schools with 893 to 1,315 students.

 The football team won the NJSIAA North I Group III state sectional championship in 1978 and the North I Group IV title in 2019.
 Starting in 1965, Fred Conrad became the Northern Highlands Head football coach.
 After eight years, Conrad led Highlands to its first state final match.
 The Scotty Dogs ended up with Highlands' first playoff championship win in 1978, with a 6–0 win against Pascack Hills High School in the North I Group III championship game.
 Five years later, Conrad brought the Scotty Dogs to their second state championship.
 Three years later, the Scotty Dogs would face Indian Hills High School in the state, losing by a missed field goal.
 In 2019, the team beat Woodbridge High School by a score of 27–7 in the tournament finals to win the North I Group IV state sectional title, the program's second in 41 years.

-In 1982, Conrad turned over the head coaching job to Carl Mortenson, who led the Highlanders for six seasons.
-Steve Simonetti took over in 1988 and coached the Highlanders (changed from Northern Highlands Scotty Dogs) for 19 years.
-By the time Simonetti retired from coaching in early 2006, 46 of his football players had gone to play in the NCAA.
-Simonetti was replaced by head coach Christopher Locurto.
-In his two seasons as head coach, the team's record was 1–14 after a loss in a homecoming game against Mahwah High School by a score of 35–7 on October 19, 2008.
-Locurto had a 4–6 record in his 3rd season as the head football coach.